department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-4">Do I have to attend full time to be in the Yellow Ribbon Program?</button>
 <div id="questions-4" class="usa-accordion-content">

-No. You don't have to attend full-time to be in the program.
+No. You don't have to attend full time to be in the program.

 </div>
 </li>